Title:County of Los Angeles v. Christopher W. (Paternity; Child Support ) Court:California Court of Appeal,

 Understanding a Voluntary Declaration of Paternity

-The attorneys at Walzer Melcher are experienced in the area parental rights.
-We have worked on a number of cases involving the determination of paternity, and can assist you in protecting your rights and achieving the legal outcome your deserve.
+We have worked on a number of cases involving the determination of paternity and can assist you in protecting your rights and achieving the legal outcome you deserve.
 If you would like more information, please call or email us for a consultation.